 Biographical/demographical information about each student is collected and updated through this office.
 It is the responsibility of each student to keep the Office of the Registrar informed of the correct local, permanent and billing address; changes may also be made on-line through TopNet.
-A name change will be processed only upon presentation of a social security card that verifies the correct name, and changes must be submitted in writing to this office.
+A name change will be processed based on the social security card that verifies the correct name, and changes must be submitted in writing to this office.